eclipse-theia/theia-website/src/docs/tasks.md

 Task runners need to implement the interface `TaskRunner`.
 The function `run`receives the `TaskConfiguration` when a task is triggered and is responsible for actually running the operation.
 In our example, we instantiate a custom implementation of `Task` called `MyTask` and execute it with the current configuration.
-Using the existing interface `Task` allows us to connect the task to the `TaskManager` which will show visual feedback in the workbench during taks execution (see screenshot below).
+Using the existing interface `Task` allows us to connect the task to the `TaskManager` which will show visual feedback in the workbench during tasks execution (see screenshot below).

 ``` typescript
 @injectable()